LoopKit/loopdocs/docs/faqs/omnipod-faqs.md

 ## Can I cancel a bolus?

 Yes, you can cancel a bolus in progress.
-If fact, because it is very easy to cancel, make sure your phone is locked prior to being put away to avoid inadvertently cancelling a bolus.
+In fact, because it is very easy to cancel, make sure your phone is locked prior to being put away to avoid inadvertently cancelling a bolus.
 (This behavior is very similar to the Insulet PDM - which also needs to be locked once a bolus has started.)

 As soon as a bolus is initiated, look at your phone in portrait orientation.
 You will see a bolus message indicating the progress of the bolus.
 This message is highlighted with a red rectangle in the graphic below.
 If you tap on this part of the display, the bolus is immediately cancelled.
 (This graphic of the Loop display is from Loop-dev.
 If you are on Loop v2.2.x, the bolus in progress message looks and behaves the same.)